-Federal unemployment taxes (FUTA) are strictly an employer-paid tax.
-In other words, FUTA tax is not withheld from an employee's gross pay.
+FUTA stands for Federal Unemployment Tax Act.
+Federal unemployment taxes (FUTA) are an employer-paid tax.
+FUTA tax is not withheld from an employee's gross pay.

 The maximum wage base for computing FUTA tax is the first $7,000 of each employee's gross pay.
-When an employee's gross pay exceeds $7,000, no FUTA tax is assessed on that part of the employee's gross pay.
+When an employee's gross pay exceeds $7,000, no FUTA tax is assessed on the excess over $7,000.

 You are no longer required to list your state reporting number(s) on Form 940.
 This is the number assigned to your business when you registered as an employer with your state.

 Credit Reduction States

 If you live in a credit reduction state, your credit may be reduced.